5258 Rhoeo: Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 14 July 1992 (M.P.C.
 20492).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Rhoeo from Greek mythology, who became the lover of Apollo and by him the mother of Anius.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Rhoeo from Greek mythology, who became the lover of Apollo and by him the mother of Anius.
 When her father discovered her pregnancy, he believed she was impregnated by a man rather than a god.
 He placed her in a chest and cast her out to sea.
 Anius later prophesied the decade-long siege of Troy.

 Physical characteristics

 Rhoeo is an assumed, carbonaceous C-type asteroid.
 The overall spectral type of members of the Eurybates family is that of a C- and P-type.
 It has a high V–I color index of 1.01.

 Rotation period

 In April 2015, the so-far only lightcurve was obtained by Robert Stephens at the Center for Solar System Studies in Landers, California.
 The photometric observations gave a rotation period of 19.85±0.05 hours and a brightness variation of 0.14 magnitude (U=2+).